GDG-Addis/GDGAddisPlatform/README.md

 ## Overview

-GDG Addis Platform is a progressive web app platform that helps GDG Addis's Community easily follw up with events, team and  management, forums, job/internships and more.
+GDG Addis Platform is a progressive web app platform that helps GDG Addis's Community easily follow up with events, team and  management, forums, job/internships and more.
-The template is created by [GDG Jalandhar](https://meetup.com/GDG-Jalandhar/) team and [Here](https://github.com/Vrijraj/aura/) is the origional repository.
+The template is created by [GDG Jalandhar](https://meetup.com/GDG-Jalandhar/) team and [Here](https://github.com/Vrijraj/aura/) is the original repository.

 ## Features
 | Feature | Description |